The best 13 cocoa butter substitutes for chocolate making, confectionery and baking as recommended by an experienced chocolatier.

 No matter what you replace the cocoa butter with, you need to understand that the consistency, texture and the flavour or your final product (chocolate) will change.
 As long as you are fine with that, then go ahead and swap the cocoa butter for something else.

-For chocolate making you ideally want your cocoa butter substitute to be firm enough and withstand slightly higher temperatures.
+In my experience, especially for chocolate making you ideally want your cocoa butter substitute to be firm enough and withstand slightly higher temperatures.

 Best substitute for regular chocolate making